simoneldevig/react-native-static-server/README.md

   - [Enabling Alias module]
   - [Enabling Rewrite module]
   - [Enabling WebDAV module]
+  - [Connecting to an Active Server in the Native Layer]
 - [API Reference](#api-reference)
   - [Server] &mdash; Represents a server instance.
     - [constructor()] &mdash; Creates a new [Server] instance.